What are Cherry Angiomas?

 Should You Be Concerned if You Discover a New Cherry Angioma on Your Body?

 When it comes to cherry angiomas, the important thing to remember is that people usually aren’t born with them but develop them later in adulthood.
 This is completely normal.
-Still, any Spring resident who discovers a cherry angioma on their body should mention it to dermatologist Dr. Perri during their annual skin screening appointment.
+Still, any resident who discovers a cherry angioma on their body should mention it to dermatologist Dr. Perri during their annual skin screening appointment.
 But if you see any of the following symptoms, you shouldn’t wait until your yearly check-up and instead book an appointment with Dr. Perri right away:

 - A cherry angioma that bleeds often